-The Personal Profile is required of all high school students applying to all UBC programs on the Vancouver and Okanagan campuses.
-The Personal Profile is also required of all transfer applicants into the Bachelor of Commerce and Kinesiology programs on the Vancouver campus, and the Nursing program on the Okanagan campus.
+The Personal Profile is required of all high school students applying to all UBC degrees on the Vancouver and Okanagan campuses.
+The Personal Profile is also required of all transfer applicants into the Bachelor of Commerce and Kinesiology degrees on the Vancouver campus, and the Nursing degree on the Okanagan campus.

 Check out the Personal Profile video for tips and advice.

 If you cannot play the Personal Profile video, try watching it here.